 IC teachers, staff and administration are responsible for enforcing a fair, and consistent discipline procedures.
-The entire community is engaged in teaching, modeling and practicing appropriate behaviors that promote a safe and caring school environment.
+The entire community is engaged in teaching,

 As a school, we expect our students to conduct themselves in a way to bring credit to themselves, their families and their school.
 Students will demonstrate positive examples of behavior expectations in action.
 IC values positive feedback and recognition for students who follow the behavior expectations regularly.
 Students who have difficulty in meeting these expectations will be subject to disciplinary consequences depending on the level of infractions and previous record of violations, within the context of their social and emotional development stage.
 Emphasis of consequences will be on educating students regarding responsibilities, personal choices and accountability and not on punishment.